Skip to content

 Strategic Biofuels Advisor

-Mr Chris Tindal was appointed as Queensland’s inaugural Strategic Biofutures Advisor in July 2018.
-He provides a direct connection between the Queensland Government and key global and domestic stakeholders with a view to helping cement business relationships and projects for Queensland.
+Mr Chris Tindal is Queensland’s Strategic Biofutures Advisor.
+Since July 2018, he has provided a direct connection between the Queensland Government and key global and domestic stakeholders with a view to helping cement business relationships and projects for Queensland.

 Biofuels Industry Envoy